 If you turn on the gas before lighting the flame, it can cause pockets of gas to explode, potentially resulting in a scary situation or even injuries.

 That concludes the discussion on gas fire pits.

 However, if you have a strong desire to burn wood in a fire pit, please continue reading for more information.

 Wood-Burning Fire Pits

-There is one difference, though.
-If despite our advice, you decided to burn wood on a gas fire pit, you would most likely place the firewood on an already burning fire pit.
+Even if we advise against it, should you choose to burn wood on a gas fire pit, you would typically add the firewood onto an already ignited fire pit.

-If you are using a wood-burning fire pit, you will have to follow the typical procedure of starting a fire.
-Let us look into that briefly.
+If you’re using a wood-burning fire pit, you’ll need to follow the usual steps for starting a fire.
+Let’s take a quick look at those steps.

 How to Use a Wood-Burning Fire Pit

 Regrettably, using a wood-burning fire pit is not as straightforward as merely putting wood and igniting it.
 To use one, you will have to follow four different steps: